My Lectures on Chagall

 *Chagall and The Bible

 From his earliest years in Vitebsk, Belarus, Chagall was fascinated by the Bible.
-The lecture covers twelve major paintings from Genesis and Exodus, and the Song of Songs paintings inspired by his second wife, Vava Chagall on permanent display at the Chagall Biblical Message Museum in France, as well as the stained glass windows of The Creation of the Earth, the famous harpsichord painting of Rebecca and Isaac, the mosaic of the prophet Elijah and a tapestry.
+The lecture and the visual presentation covers seventeen major paintings from Genesis and Exodus, and the Song of Songs.
+These works are on permanent display at the Chagall Museum in Nice, France.
+Also included in the lecture are the stained glass windows of The Creation of the Earth, the famous harpsichord painting of Rebecca and Isaac, and a mosaic of the Prophet Elijah.

 Chagall and Chicago

-A lecture, accompanied by slides and two short documentary films, devoted to the three major Chagall works done for the city of Chicago -- a mosaic, The Four Seasons, at the former First National Bank of Chicago Plaza, the America Windows, and the Job tapestry at the Rehabilitation Institute of Chicago.
+This lecture is devoted to the three major Chagall works created for the city of Chicago -- a mosaic, The Four Seasons, at Dearborn and Monroe, the America Windows at The Art Institute of Chicago and the Job tapestry formerly at the Rehabilitation Institute of Chicago and now at the Shirley Ryan Abilitylab.
 Also included in the discussion are the two famous Chagall paintings on display at the Art Institute of Chicago – the White Crucifixion and The Praying Jew.

 *The Jerusalem Windows: The Twelve Tribes of Israel

-Among Chagall’s crowning achievements in the media of stained glass are the twelve windows he designed for the Hadassah-Hebrew University Medical Center in Jerusalem in 1959-61, with each of the windows representing a tribe of Israel.
+Among Chagall’s crowning achievements in the media of stained glass are the twelve windows he designed for the Hadassah-Hebrew University Medical Center in Jerusalem.
+Each of the windows represents a tribe of Israel.
 Chagall filled them with a dazzling assembly of animal forms, heavenly bodies and other elements symbolic of each tribe.

 This lecture on the windows was first suggested by the parish priest, Klaus Mayer.
 The windows were designed by Chagall for the apse of the church in 1973 as a sign of love, peace, hope and reconciliation for France and Germany, and for Christians and Jews.
 Use of projected images illustrates each section of the windows.
 The lecture contains a detailed analysis of the artwork as it coincides with Chagall’s passion for the Bible.